Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 #### Prerequisites

-- You have opened a LIST in any module.
+- You have opened a list in any module.

 #### Procedure